edvargas/study/awsStudy.md

 - Producing Messages
     - Produced to SQS using the SDK
     - The message is persisted in SQS until a consumer deletes it
-    - MEssage retention: default 4 days, up to 14 days
+    - Message retention: default 4 days, up to 14 days

     - SQS standard: unlimited throughput